Bill Bennett (director)

-Bill Bennett (born 1953) is an Australian film director, producer and screenwriter.
+Bill Bennett is an Australian filmmaker and author of young adult fiction.
+He was formerly a journalist.
+His 2024 Australian drama film, The Way, My Way, based on his memoir, was a surprise hit at the Australian box office.

+Early life and education

+Bill Bennett was born in London to Australian parents and brought up in Brisbane.
+He studied medicine for some years at the University of Queensland, but left before completing his studies.

 Career

+Journalism

-Bennett was born in London to Australian parents and brought up in Brisbane.
-He studied journalism and got a cadetship with the ABC in 1972, where he was given the nickname "milkfingers" as a result of an on-air mishap.
-He spent two years working in Adelaide on This Day Tonight then went to work for Mike Willesee in Sydney.
-He then worked on The Big Country and The Australians before moving into feature filmmaking with A Street to Die (1985).
+Bennett got a cadetship with the Australian Broadcasting Corporation (ABC) in 1972, where he was given the nickname "milkfingers" as a result of an on-air mishap.

+He spent two years working in Adelaide on This Day Tonight, then went to work for Mike Willesee in Sydney.
+He then worked on The Big Country and The Australians before moving into feature filmmaking in the early 1980s.

-He dropped out of Medicine at the University of Queensland in 1972 and joined the Australian Broadcasting Corporation as a journalist.
-During a ten-year career as a journalist he won Australia's top TV award, the Logie Awards (Australia's Emmy) for Television Reporter of the Year, and then later for Most Outstanding Documentary.
+During a ten-year career as a journalist he won Australia's top TV award, the Logie Awards for Television Reporter of the Year, and then later for Most Outstanding Documentary.
 This led him to feature films.